Geralt58/SpaceX-Launch-Api/README.md

 The Website has 4 pages, each individual page showing the lastest, upcoming and past launches, and a page for every individual launch that can be accessed by clicking on any launch card.
 The website is also responsive and can be viewed on tablets and smartphones.

-Totals hours required for this project was approximately 16hours.